1. Home

 13. Check Your Date and Time

-4. It should be set to Set Automatically.
+3. Confirm that Set Automatically is chosen.
 This can also help with troubleshooting FaceTime sign in issues.

 iPhone date and time screen

-If you use a VPN or other privacy software on your iPhone or iPad, it could be interfering with your iMessage functionality.
+If you use a VPN or other privacy software on your iPhone, it could be interfering with iMessage functionality.
 Try disabling the software and seeing if you can sign back into iMessage.

 16. Check for Multiple Devices Signed in